Asian Chicken Cranberry Salad

-This Asian Chicken Cranberry Salad can be served at a party as a main dish, or a side salad, and I promise, it’s always the first to go.
+This Asian Chicken Cranberry Salad can be served as a main dish, a side salad, a potluck or holiday dish!
+It’s always the first to go.
 It’s just that good!

 “Living a connected life ultimately is about setting boundaries, spending less time and energy hustling and winning over people who don’t matter, and seeing the value of working on cultivating connection with family and close friends.” ― Brené Brown, Daring Greatly

 I want to be one of those people who lives a rich life, surrounded by love and people.